reddit/baseplate.py/docs/api/baseplate/observers/logging.rst

 Outputs
 -------

+The :program:`baseplate-serve` command will automatically set up log formatting.

+When directly used from a TTY, a simplified human-readable message format is emitted.
+Only the level and message are included.

-When used with :program:`baseplate-serve`, log entries are formatted as JSON objects that can be parsed automatically by log analysis systems.
+In production usage, log entries are formatted as JSON objects that can be parsed automatically by log analysis systems.
 Log entry objects contain the following keys:

 ``message``
    The message.